 ‘As a family, we have made a decision to donate a number of Conman services in order to support our favourite Children’s Charities.
 While we know a lot of people are facing very challenging times right now, we believe that little kids facing tough times are some of the bravest people we know, so Conman will be doing his very best to try and help them.
 We intend to make that our chosen charity for the next few years so we can really make a difference.

-Thank you for your support, and we sincerely hope that you will breed the horse you dream about in the 2017 breeding season.’
+Thank you for your support, and we sincerely hope that you will breed the horse you dream about.’

 Terry and Chrissie

 Although Conman’s official results are incomplete, we are still able to recall what an amazing competition record he has.
 It all started with a win in the Ladies at Yetman before heading towards the Cloncurry Challenge.
 In Cloncurry he was leading going to the final, but it wasn’t to be and he finished 5th.
 The rest however, has been a stellar career with many memorable moments for the Hall family and all spectators alike.

 1st Stallion Draft ASH Nationals at Warwick 2006

 1st Frasers Stallion Draft 2008